JGL/CCIDiploma-SpringSummer2021/README.md

 - Lecturer: [Joel Gethin Lewis](https://joelgethinlewis.com/).
 - Location: [Creative Computing Institute](https://www.arts.ac.uk/creative-computing-institute), Camberwell, London and online!
 - Contact me via the [UAL Creative Computing Institute Slack](https://ual-cci.slack.com).
-- Weekly teaching times:
-  - Week 1 of the 3 week rotation: (all taught by me)
-    - In person session 1: Monday 1000-1300.
-    - In person session 2: Monday 1400-1700.
-    - In person session 3: Tuesday 1000-1300.
-  - Weeks 2 and 3 of the 3 week rotation:
-    - Remote sessions: Monday 1000-1300.
+- Weekly teaching time: Monday 1000-1300.
 - _**You are expected to undertake independent study of about 25 hours per week - spread across all the courses you are taking in the Diploma.**_
 - Tutorials take place every Tuesday.
 These tutorials are for you to discuss anything you'd like - from the how the course is going, to your own practice, to work placements or anything else.
 My aim is to have at least two tutorials with every student on the diploma every term.
   - Remote Tutorial session 1: Tuesdays 1000-1300.
   - Remote Tutorial session 2: Tuesdays 1400-1700.
   - Please see the [Unit 4 Wiki Tutorial Schedule](https://github.com/JGL/CCIDiploma-SpringSummer2021/wiki/Tutorial-Schedule) for details of when **your next** tutorial will be.
 - If **your next** tutorial is too far away, or you have a more urgent question, please message me on the [UAL Creative Computing Institute Slack](https://ual-cci.slack.com).
-- Unit 4 Moodle TBC - see the Unit 4 Moodle for links to pre-recorded lectures as well as Blackboard links to our remote teaching sessions.
+- [Unit 4 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48808) - see the [Unit 4 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48808) for Blackboard Collaborate Ultra links to our remote teaching sessions.
 - [Lecture and Workshop slides](https://jgl.github.io/CCIDiploma-SpringSummer2021/)
 - Please see the [Unit 4 Wiki for all non-lecture notes, reading lists and other resources](https://github.com/JGL/CCIDiploma-SpringSummer2021/wiki).
 - [Take a look at the student sourced set of notes](https://github.com/rociorey/cci-2020/wiki).